Injection molded plastics are used to produce a range of parts, from small electronic components to larger pieces of equipment.

 At Mars International, we not only provide high-quality manufacturing resources but on-staff design and manufacturing engineers to help you get the most from your part design and save money in the process.
 Our in-house product testing and prototyping teams ensure your products will perform as expected.

 When you are looking for a manufacturer with injection molded plastics expertise, contact Mars International.
-We have the equipment and the experience to produce plastic parts of all colors, shapes and sizes, supporting a wide range of injection molding types and resin materials for many industries.
+We have the equipment and the experience to produce plastic parts of all colors, shapes and sizes, supporting a wide range of injection molding part design types and resin materials for many industries.

 Learn how Mars can create the custom products you need.